Rice President shares vision for university in conversation with Texas Medical Center CEO

 Bill McKeon, president and CEO of the Texas Medical Center, led a discussion with Rice University President Reginald DesRoches at Helix Park.
 Photo courtesy of TMC.

-Bill McKeon, president and CEO of the Texas Medical Center (TMC), led a discussion with Rice University President Reginald DesRoches in front of about 150 guests at the newly opened TMC3 building at Helix Park on Oct.
+Bill McKeon, president and CEO of the Texas Medical Center (TMC), led a discussion with Rice University President Reginald DesRoches in front of about 150 guests at the newly opened TMC3 building at Helix Park Oct.
 8. The evening event shed light on DesRoches’ personal journey, leadership at Rice and his vision for the future of the university.
 The live audience also participated by submitting questions via text.

 McKeon and Reggie